 Windows 10 offers a couple of ways to protect your account and data.
-You can set a password, create a PIN to sign in, use a picture password, use your face or iris as password, or you can use your fingerprint as password.
+You can set a password, create a PIN to sign in, use a picture password, use your face or iris as a password, or you can use your fingerprint as a password.

 Bypass lock and login screen in Windows 10

 If you are the sole user of the Windows 10 PC or tablet and you don’t carry your Windows 10 device much, you can configure Windows 10 to automatically boot to desktop by skipping the lock and login screen.

 There is a mechanism in Windows 10 using which you can automatically sign in to Windows 10, even if you have set a password for your account.
 You can refer to our how to automatically sign in to Windows 10 guide for detailed instructions.

 The built-in option to configure the automatic sign-in, although it is easy, it’s not straight-forward.
 If you’re looking for an easy way to make Windows 10 automatically skip the lock and login screen and boot directly to the desktop, you need to download the free Autologon utility from Microsoft TechNet.

 The Autologon utility enables you to configure the built-in autologon mechanism with ease.
 Autologon tool saves your data in encrypted form to the Registry.
 Hence, your account credentials are secure.

 And the best part is that you can use the Autologon tool to skip lock and sign-in screen if you are using a Microsoft account to sign in to Windows 10.

 Using Autologon to skip the lock and login screen in Windows 10

 Step 1: Visit this page of Microsoft TechNet, and download Autologon utility.
 Extract the zip file to get the executable file.